 Practice Conversation Skills

 Shy children are easily overwhelmed by new social situations because they simply do not know what to do.
-Parents can help prepare children for new social situations by talking with them about what they can expect and roll playing conversation ideas.
+Parents can help prepare children for new social situations by talking with them about what they can expect and role-playing conversation ideas.
 My son and I often talk about conversation starters before he jumps into a new social situation.
 Teach children to introduce themselves and then ask what the other child’s name is.
 Parents can help a shy child brainstorm conversation starters so that the child is more comfortable talking with other children.
 Possible conversation starters are:

 - What is your favorite sport?